Get help with your 4G LTE CellSpot.

 - Multiple CellSpots can be at different addresses in the same area.
 In this case, the devices will not interfere with one another, but they do not work together (such as not handing off calls between devices).
 Therefore, multiple devices should not be in close proximity or used alone to address coverage in large buildings.

-- Placing mini-towers in high-traffic area could lead to call failure when the device is at maximum connections.
+- Placing mini-towers in high-traffic areas could lead to call failure when the device is at maximum connections.

 - No existing Wi-Fi or T-Mobile cellular signal needed!